EG-Digital-Opportunity/digitalopp/readme.md

 - Apply machine learning to a real-life business problem after the course is complete

 ### Will we work on practical use cases and scenarios?
 After the 4 days training, 4 use cases will be provided for the team in a month, and they will build their ML models to address these problems.
+It is currently work in progress but here is link to use cases repo https://github.com/EG-Digital-Opportunity/usecases